 Leadership and Responsibility

-Those people who make large discoveries or creations would most likely be granted their own research or manufacturing center with people who would want to work with and learn from them so all of the world can benefit from their brilliance.
+Those people who make large discoveries or creations would most likely be granted their own research or manufacturing center with people who would want to work with and learn from them so all of the world can benefit from their continued brilliance.
 Perhaps they will be asked to join an ongoing research project to provide their expertise or a be asked to come on and breathe life into an important and related but slowing project.

 Let us just take a quick look at poverty in the world today and in many minority communities.
-Those who suffer from poverty, lack of resources, poor education and so on find it very, very difficult to even come close to reaching their potential, which is a huge loss to all of humanity and ends up with unnecessary human suffering.
+Those who suffer from poverty, lack of resources, poor education, and so on find it very, very difficult to even come close to reaching their potential, which is a huge loss to all of humanity and ends up with unnecessary human suffering.
 A recent study showed that, in order to get out of poverty, almost nothing can go wrong for like 20 years.
 That is 20 years of wasted human potential and needless suffering when they could be doing something good for themselves and others.
-This is especially egregious and horrific when we have the resources to ensure that this never happens.
-Also consider this thought: How many prodigies that may have been able to create amazing discoveries were lost and never allowed the chance to shine or to hone their brilliance because they were suffering in poverty.
+This is especially egregious and horrific when we have all of the resources available to ensure that this never happens.
+Also, consider this thought: How many prodigies that may have been able to create amazing discoveries were lost and never allowed the chance to shine or to hone their brilliance because they were suffering in poverty?

 Creating a social structure where people are given the opportunity to reach as close as they can to their greatest potential will be a reward in and of itself, should be celebrated, and will be something that all of humanity will benefit from.